What hours do I have to work?

-You can read more about over-time entitlements on the Ministry of Business, Innovation and Employment’s (MBIE’s) Labour Information website, or for further help contact them on 0800 20 90 20.
+You can read more about over-time entitlements on the Ministry of Business, Innovation and Employment’s (MBIE’s) Employment New Zealand website (see the overtime section on the page), or for further help contact them on 0800 20 90 20.

 What are the rules about feeding my baby at work?

 So far as it is reasonable and practicable, your employer is required to provide you with adequate breaks and facilities to breast feed, bottle feed and express milk.
 You will have to negotiate with your employer when you can take these breaks, which are generally unpaid (unless you and your employer agree otherwise).
 Your employer must provide an appropriate place to feed an infant, which has enough privacy for a mother to breast feed and a fridge or chilly bin to store expressed milk.

 The breaks for infant feeding are in addition to your minimum paid breaks as required by law unless you agree to feed your baby or express milk during a paid break.
 For more information, see the Ministry of Business, Innovation and Employment ‘s (MBIE’s) Employment New Zealand website.